SylvainHeurtier/FornaX_Transformer/README.md

 - Applies flux cuts to select significant sources

-- Splits data into training (Dec > 2.15°) and test sets
+- Splits data into training (Dec > 2.15°) and test sets: Splits data into training and test sets to keep approximately 80% of the data for training and 20% for testing the model.

 **Window Creation:**